-When Pepperstone and FxPro go head to head, Pepperstone is the winner due to low average spreads, Expert Advisor and Autocharist tools, and range of currency pairs and CFDs available
+When Pepperstone and FxPro go head to head, Pepperstone is the winner due to low average spreads, Expert Advisor and Autocharist tools, and range of currency pairs and CFDs available.

 Both Pepperstone and FxPro are compatible with MetaTrader 4, MetaTrader 5, cTrader through desktop and online platforms.

 cTrader is designed to be accessible to both novice and experienced traders and is known for its availability of market depth and superior execution features.
 Whereas MetaTrader platforms, the gold standard for traders around the world, are known for their automated trading functions with a library of Expert Advisors and add-on tools available for download.
-Although, some Smart Trader Tools and Expert Advisor features are not compatible with MetaTrader’s online platform, WebTrader.
-While cTrader is a Windows based software, desktop versions of MT4 and MT5 are available on both Windows and Mac.
+Although some Smart Trader Tools and Expert Advisor features are not compatible with MetaTrader’s online platform, WebTrader.
+While cTrader is Windows based software, desktop versions of MT4 and MT5 are available on both Windows and Mac.

 Although both forex brokers offer the standard features of MT4, MT5, and cTrader, Pepperstone provides significantly more algorithmic trading features than FxPro on MetaTrader platforms.
-A larger library of Expert Advisors and add-ons can be download from the Pepperstone website to help analyse the market and develop complex trading strategies.
+A larger library of Expert Advisors and add-ons can be downloaded from the Pepperstone website to help analyse the market and develop complex trading strategies.

 The FxPro Direct App does not support trading and is designed purely for basic trading account management.
-On FxPro’s proprietary app users can view market rates, access the economic calendar, receive alerts, and manage deposits and withdrawals via the FxPro Wallet.
+On FxPro’s proprietary app, users can view market rates, access the economic calendar, receive alerts, and manage deposits and withdrawals via the FxPro Wallet.

 For trading CFDs and forex, FxPro and Pepperstone clients can download the mobile and tablet versions of cTrader, Metatrader 4 and Metatrader 5, available on iOS and Android.